bendrucker/creditcards-types/readme.md

 [Open an issue](https://github.com/bendrucker/creditcards-types/issues/new) or a PR if you'd like to contribute documentation/code for a type that's missing.

+## Test Card Numbers

+Some processors (e.g. [Stripe](https://stripe.com/docs/testing)) support fake card numbers used for testing payments.
+In some cases, these test card numbers do not fall within the actual issuing range.
+For example, `6011 1111 1111 1117` is provided as a Discover test card, but falls outside of the [documented range](./docs/discover.md).
+If you need to match these cards, you'll need to handle them outside this library or [add a custom type](#usage).

 ## Installing

 ```sh